fsdelcast/ist722dbt/Final Project Documentation/Project Document.md

 ## Source code for data pipeline

-## documentation for data pipelines
+## Documentation for data pipelines
 ## Other documentatiion
 Data quality, master data or survivorship rules